Payday Loans

 Is using an online payday lender safe?

-Payday loans and payday lenders are subject to regulation aimed to making them as safe as possible for consumers.
+Payday loans are subject to regulation aimed at making them as safe as possible for consumers.
 However, this doesn’t mean there aren’t risks.
 You should always exercise caution when using any website to input private, personal or financial data, and ensure your connection and device are secure to prevent this information from being compromised when you apply online to a payday lender.

 In addition to data security risks, if using a payday loan you should know that payday lenders charge the highest interest rate of any type of lender, meaning that payday loans are the most expensive way to borrow money.